You-Gao/Blog/_work/2024-07-21-philosophy-of-software-design.md

 categories:       blog
 date:             2024-07-21
 description:  >-
-  Reflections on "A Philosophy of Software Design"
+  Reflections on "A Philosophy of Software Design".
 lang:             en
 last_modified_at: 2024-07-21
 layout:           post